ArnavKapoor-1813447/Personal-Projects/README.md

 # Personal Projects Repository

 ## Description
-This repository serves as a collection of various personal projects developed by the author.
-Each branch contains a different project, ranging from web applications to machine learning models and more.
+This repository serves as a collection of various personal projects developed by me.
+Each branch contains a different project, from a variety of different programming languages.

 ## Branches
 Each branch of this repository corresponds to a different project.
 Below is a list of branches and their associated projects: